modular-component/website/docs/extensions/writing-extensions.md

 Notice the `as const` statement, making sure TypeScript narrows all types as much as possible.
 It is of paramount importance to always add this statement to ensure type inference works correctly.
-Otherwise, the `field` parameter could be inferred as `string`, polluting the complete arguments map.
+Otherwise, the `field` parameter could be inferred as `string`, polluting the complete argument map.

 If you provide a misconfigured method, the `createMethodRecord` function will reject the argument, letting you know right away.